-- 9's (9.0-10.0) Aldehyde sp2 hybridized C-H's - 7's (6.5-8.4) Aromatic sp2 hybridized C-H's - 5's (4.8-6.8) Alkene sp2 hybridized C-H's

-3's (2.8-4.5) Oxygenated or Halogenated sp3 hybridized C-H's.
-Oxygenated sp3-carbons are routinely present for the following functional groups that contain oxygen single bonds:

-- alcohols, (usually signal in 3's)

-- ethers, (usually signal in 3's)

-- esters (usually signal in low 4's)

-- 2's (1.8-2.8) Allylic sp3 hybridized C-H's (sp3 hybridized C-H's that has a double bond attached to the sp3 hybridized C).
-Allylic signals routinely appear when one of the following double-bonded functional groups is present:

-- carbonyls, (ketones, esters, aldehydes, acids, amides)

-- alkenes, or
+- 9's (9.0-10.0) Aldehyde sp^2 hybridized C-H's - 7's (6.5-8.4) Aromatic sp2 hybridized C-H's - 5's (4.8-6.8) Alkene sp2 hybridized C-H's - 3's (2.8-4.5) Oxygenated or Halogenated sp3 hybridized C-H's (halogenated and nitrogenated alkyl C-H's will also come in this window, although no candidates for today's lab).
+Oxygenated sp3-carbons are routinely present for the following functional groups that contain oxygen single bonds: - a. alcohols, - b. ethers, or - c. esters - 2's (1.8-2.8) Allylic sp3 hybridized C-H's (sp3 hybridized C-H's that has a double bond attached to the sp3 hybridized C).
+Allylic signals routinely appear when one of the following double-bonded functional groups is present: - a. carbonyls, (ketones, esters, aldehydes, acids, amides) - b. alkenes, or - c. aromatics - 1's (0.7-2.0) sp3 hybridized C-H's, with no attached Functional Groups - a.
+Note: Many molecules with non-functional alkyl portions will give a lot of signal in this area.

-- aromatics

-1's (0.7-2.0) sp3 hybridized C-H's, with no attached Functional Groups

-• Note: Many molecules with non-functional alkyl portions will give a lot of signal in this area.

 0-12 (anywhere!)

-- Alcohol/Acid O-H hydrogens (N-H hydrogens likewise) - Alcohols (usually 1-4 area) - carboxylic acids (usually 10-12 area) - 1.
-Recognize OH's.. - 2.
-Check zones.
-Each one gives you a yes/no regarding the featured group. - 3.
-End-Check: Do your actual chemical shifts match your proposed structure? - 4.
+Alcohol/Acid O-H hydrogens (N-H hydrogens likewise) a. alcohols, b. carboxylic acids

+- 1. Recognize OH's.. - 2.
+Check each of the zones.
+Each one gives you a yes or no answer about the presence of absence of the featured group. - 3.
+End-Check: Check that the functional groups indicated by your chemical shift information match with the structure you believe you actually have!
+If not, structure needs correction! - 4.
 The regions are somewhat approximate, and have some spillover. - 5.
-The impact of functional groups is roughly additive for multi-functional molecules.
-An sp3-hybridized C-H with two attached oxygens can come in the 5's, or an sp3-hybridized C-H that is doubly allylic can come in the 3's.
+For multi-functional complex molecules, there are more complex ways for a C-H to come in some of the above window.
+For example, an sp3-hybridized C-H with two attached oxygens can come in the 5's, or an sp3-hybridized C-H that is doubly allylic can come in the 3's.
+In other words, the impact of functional groups is roughly additive.